 I have a rule that I don’t spend more than £5 on my Halloween costumes, so I had to work with what I had on hand.
-My costume would also need to be something that was easy to move around in—and easy to sit down in.
+My costume would also need to be easy to move around in – and easy to sit down in.
 So, I looked to my closet for inspiration.

 And what did I find?
 A whole load of mismatched polka dot clothes.
 And so, Dottie Longstockings, Pippi’s way-cooler American cousin, was born!
 And the best part about that?
 I didn’t have to buy anything to make the costume work.
 So that means I saved £5 on Halloween this year.
 Yay!

 Of course, the £5 savings didn’t last too long, as I spent the day at the real ale festival.
 But I saved £2 on my entry because I’m a CAMRA member, and I was only drinking third-pints because I can sample more brews that way.

 So all told, I was only out of pocket £13 this Halloween.
 Which isn’t bad for an entire day’s fun and entertainment!!

 Anyhow, I won’t go through a list of all of the beers I had, but I will give a shout-out to my favourite brew of the day: Fallen Brewery’s Track 29.
 It was billed as “an American-style wheat beer” and it had a nice bite to it.
 Yes, it was a bit of hoppy, hefe heaven!
 It is definitely something I’d like to try again, and maybe something I’ll try to recreate when I get my home brewery, RyanBrew, up and running.